 An Overview: Located in desolate central Florida, Streamsong Resort opened in 2012 on an old reclaimed phosphate mine.
 There are currently three courses on the property (Streamsong Red, Streamsong Blue, and Streamsong Black) with plans for additional courses in the works.
 Streamsong Resort is arguably the hottest golf resort in America during the winter months, and all three courses rank highly on national public course rankings.

 Lodging: The majority of golfers stay on-site at the Resort, a beautiful modern design that opened in 2013.
-The 216 rooms are spacious with beautiful views of the surrounding swamps from pretty much every window.
-As far as amenities, the Resort has a beautiful pool, secluded grotto-styled spa, and fitness center.
+The 216 rooms are spacious with beautiful views of the surrounding swamps from every window.
+As far as amenities go, the Resort has a beautiful pool, secluded grotto-styled spa, and fitness center.
 For those that don’t golf, skeet-shooting, fishing, and nature trails are enticing options.

 I must say this – golf is the main focus at Streamsong Resort.
 For families with only one golfer or little kids, Streamsong probably isn’t the best option.
 My sister and mom drove an hour to the beach because they had already gone to the pool twice.

-Most of all, Streamsong’s courses are defined by fun.
+Most importantly, Streamsong’s courses are defined by fun.
 Compared to the exceedingly challenging Wisconsin golf trip, Streamsong’s courses have wide fairways, very few actual hazards, and plenty of opportunities for birdies.
 I believe it was Gil Hanse who said something to the extent of, “The game of golf needs more fun in it.
 These courses are for the rusty Northeastern golfer to come down in the winter and have fun.”
-In a time where golf architecture is trending towards making courses as long and hard as possible, Streamsong is a refreshing change.
+In a time where golf architecture is trending towards making courses as long and hard as possible, Streamsong is a refreshing change of pace.

 By the Numbers: